-The HONOR ROLL.
-Students who achieve an overall (cumulative) quality point average of 3.3 or above, provided they have been enrolled in a minimum of 12 credit hours per semester in the regular academic program for at least two consecutive semesters, will qualify for the Honor Roll.
+The DEAN'S LIST.
+Recognition is given to any undergraduate student who achieves an overall (cumulative) quality point average of 3.3 and above, for two consecutive semesters, has earned no grade below "C", enrolled in a minimum of 12 semester hours per semester in the regular academic program.
+(No transitional courses.)

-The FRESHMAN HONOR ROLL.
-Freshmen who achieve a grade point average of 3.3 and above with a minimum of 12 credit hours in the regular academic program after one semester are eligible for the Freshman Honor Roll.
+The FRESHMAN DEAN'S LIST.
+Any first-time freshman who achieves a grade point average of 3.0 and above with a minimum of 12 credit hours in the regular academic program after one semester is eligible for the Freshman Honor Roll.
+No transitional courses.)